History of Ukrainian nationality

-Pre-history
+Prehistory

 Nomads

 During the Iron Age, numerous tribes settled on the modern-day territory of Ukraine.
 In the first millennium BC, a tribe of people who called themselves Cimmerians made their way from Thrace and occupied the land around the Dnieper.
 On the Black Sea coast, the Greeks founded numerous colonies, such as Yalta.
 Around 700 BC, another group of people settled on the Ukrainian steppes: the Scythians, a semi-nomadic Iranic people from the Eurasian region known as Scythia.
 At the turn of the 4th century BC, a series of Nomadic tribes succeeded each other as the dominant force on the steppes, many of whom were Iranic in origin.
 First were the Sarmatians, expert warriors and herders who were known to fight on horseback.
 They were succeeded by the Alans.
 The next barbarian migration came in the 3rd century AD that was dominated by the Goths, a Germanic people who settled between the Carpathians and Black Sea.
 They would eventually go on to attack the Roman Empire, expelling the legions from Dacia, the Roman province on the lower Danube.
 The Goths were forced from their settlements around AD 370 by the Huns, who pushed them beyond the Danube.
 The next two nomadic hordes to traverse Ukraine were the Bulgars, who were of Turkic origin, and the Avars living in the Carpathian Basin.
 The Bulgarians went on to settle north of the Byzantine Empire, in present-day Bulgaria, while the Avars would settle in present-day Hungary, along with the Huns.